robertz/d3desktop/README.md

 Desktop application for comparing your Diablo 3 heroes

+### Installation

+* Clone repository and cd to the directory
+* npm init
+* cd into the app/ directory
+* bower init to download dependencies

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights